 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the annualized long-term geometric mean return for each major asset class included in the pension plan's target asset allocation as of December 31, 2018 and 2017 are summarized in the following table.
+Best estimates of the long-term arithmetic return for each major asset class included in the pension plan's target asset allocation as of December 31, 2019 are summarized in the following table.